htrajan/ht-drawsteel/Kits/Swashbuckler.md

 ### Fancy Footwork

-All combat is a dance—and you'll be the one leading.
+All combat is a dance-and you'll be the one leading.

 |                                     |                        |
 | :---------------------------------- | :--------------------- |